 Have you ever worn your contact lenses longer than recommended or rinsed them with water?
 Those and other shortcuts can compromise your vision and increase your risk of dangerous eye infections.
 F ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Common signs of eye allergies include itching, watering, swelling, irritation, and redness.
-Since many eye conditions have similar symptoms, it’s crucial you talk to a doctor and undergo an examination -- Eye allergies can mimic some of the symptoms of other eye issues such as dry eye, computer vision syndrome, or viral and bacterial conjunctivitis.
+Since many eye conditions have similar symptoms, it is crucial you talk to a doctor and undergo an examination -- Eye allergies can mimic some of the symptoms of other eye issues such as dry eye, computer vision syndrome, or viral and bacterial conjunctivitis.

 Our optometrists will perform an eye exam to rule out other possible problems such as infections, dry eye or digital eye fatigue.
 If it is determined you have eye allergies, over-the-counter (OTC) artificial tears, prescription eye drops and antihistamines can relieve your immediate symptoms, with steroidal medications used in more severe cases.
 We may also recommend changes to your contact lens or cosmetics routine, physical barriers to irritants (such as sunglasses), and lifestyle adjustments to keep you away from potential allergens.
 Alternatively, you may just need a simple treatment such as eyelid cleansing using BlephEx, which we can perform here in our office to deal with allergic reactions that result from blepharitis, a bacterial infestation of the eyelids.
-Your treatment will depend on your unique situation, so talk to your optometrist today.
+Your treatment will depend on your unique situation, so talk with your eye doctor today.

 Are your eyes feeling itchy?
 Improve your quality of life by calling our Greenville clinic today at 252-752-4380 for a consultation!